SPARQL-Anything/sparql.anything/CLI.md

 OPTIONAL - Strategy for query evaluation.
 Possible values: '1' - triple filtering (default), '0' - triplify all data.
 The system fallbacks to '0' when the strategy is not implemented yet for the given resource type.

 ### -p,--output-pattern <outputPattern>
 OPTIONAL - Output filename pattern, e.g. 'my-file-?friendName.json'.
 Variables should start with '?' and refer to bindings from the input file.
-This option can only be used in combination with 'input' and is ignored otherwise.
+This option can only be used in combination with 'values' and is ignored otherwise.
 This option overrides 'output'.

 ### -v,--values <values>
 OPTIONAL - Values passed as input parameter to a query template.
 When present, the query is pre-processed by substituting variable names with the values provided.
 The argument